embedded-machine-learning/webpage/README.md

 # Christian Doppler Laboratory for Embedded Machine Learning Webpage

+## Workflow
+Use git pull before editing local files.
+Because some files are updated on a daily basis by cron jobs.

 ## ./github/workflows/docker-image.yml
 Is called every push and every day at 01:00 UTC.
 It builds a docker container.